-Chronic renal failure is defined as an irreversible decrease of not only glomerular and tubular function, but also the endocrine renal function.
-This presents as pathologically disturbed excretory and incretionary renal function.
-This damage has to have been exhibited for longer than three months.
+Chronic renal failure is defined as an irreversible decrease of not only glomerular and tubular function but also endocrine renal function.
+It presents as pathologically disturbed excretory and incretionary renal function.
+This damage has to have been exhibited for longer than 3 months.

 Epidemiology and Etiology of Chronic Kidney Disease

-The incidence of chronic renal failure is in the region of 10 cases per 100.000 people.
-In the industrialized nations alone, tens of thousands of people are dependent on dialysis.
-This relatively high quantity is linked to the widespread contributory causes of chronic kidney failure in these nations.
+The incidence of chronic renal failure is approximately 10 cases per 100,000 people.
+In industrialized nations alone, tens of thousands of people are dependent on dialysis because of the widespread contributory causes of chronic kidney failure in these countries.

 Pathophysiology of Chronic Kidney Disease

-Chronic renal failure is caused by a progressive decline of all kidney functions which end with terminal kidney damage.
-During this time scale, there is modulation and adaptation in the still functional glomeruli which serves to keep the kidney function normal for as long as possible.
-The remaining glomeruli therefore experience a rise in pressure through hyperfiltration.
+Chronic renal failure is caused by a progressive decline of all kidney functions, ending end with terminal kidney damage.
+During this time, there is modulation and adaptation in the still-functional glomeruli, which keeps the kidneys functioning normally for as long as possible.
+The remaining glomeruli, therefore, experience a rise in pressure through hyperfiltration.

 The release of various cytokines and growth factors leads to hypertrophy and hyperplasia.
-At the same time, the function of the glomeruli suffers due to the excessive demands on them – leading to an increased permeability and proteinuria.
-Increased protein concentrations in the proximal tube system are therefore regarded as direct nephrotoxins and can further impair kidney function.
+At the same time, the function of the glomeruli suffers due to the excessive demands on them, leading to increased permeability and proteinuria.
+Increased protein concentrations in the proximal tube system are direct nephrotoxins and can further impair kidney function.

-- Through a shortage of erythropoietin, there is a reduction in erythrocyte synthesis which leads to renal anemia.
-Even uremia itself leads to a reduction of functional erythrocytes due to hemolysis or hemorrhages.
+Because the kidney plays a part in the regulation of many important hormonal cycles, chronic renal failure also has endocrinal consequences.
+Through a shortage of erythropoietin, there is a reduction in erythrocyte synthesis, which leads to renal anemia; uremia then leads to a reduction of functional erythrocytes due to hemolysis or hemorrhages.

-As long as the glomeruli can still manage to compensate, diuresis and fractional sodium excretion rise.
-If the glomerular filtration rate noticeably drops, then the ability to compensate is exhausted and this leads to an increased retention of water and electrolytes.
+As long as the glomeruli can manage to compensate, diuresis and fractional sodium excretion rise.
+If the glomerular filtration rate noticeably drops, then the ability to compensate is exhausted, leading to increased retention of water and electrolytes.

-Hypertension, pulmonary edema and peripheral edema are results of overhydration.
+Hypertension, pulmonary edema, and peripheral edema result from overhydration.
 Water and salt excretion are thereby inextricably linked.
-Diuretics can be of use to aid water and salt excretion where critical glomerular damage is present.
-Early loss of salts is to be reckoned with in primary tubulointerstitial diseases as a result of the disturbance in the resorption process, which could actually be made worse by treatment with diuretics!
+Diuretics can aid in water and salt excretion where critical glomerular damage is present.
+Early loss of salts as a result of the disturbance in the resorption process can actually be made worse by the use of diuretics.

-Thus, as the glomeruli adapt themselves to compensate, the tubular transport mechanisms also adapt in order to prevent hyperkalemia though increased potassium secretion.
-Hyperkalemia only develops as a result of hyper-stimulation of the resorption capacity.
-As many patients have often been treated with calcium sparing diuretics due to previous conditions, it is vital to refer to their medication history and adapt the treatment accordingly.
+Thus, as the glomeruli adapt to compensate, the tubular transport mechanisms also adapt in order to prevent hyperkalemia through increased potassium secretion.
+Hyperkalemia only develops as a result of hyperstimulation of the resorption capacity.
+As many patients are treated with calcium-sparing diuretics due to previous conditions, it is vital to refer to patient’s medication history and adapt the treatment plan accordingly.

-Acidosis also arises alongside hyperkalemia.
-The kidneys can no longer sufficiently eliminate the accumulating protons due to a strongly reduced GFR.
-This metabolic acidosis leads to increased bone calcium release and strengthening renal osteopathy, more gastrointestinal problems and an impairment of protein metabolism.
+Acidosis also rises alongside hyperkalemia.
+The kidneys can no longer sufficiently eliminate accumulating protons due to a strongly reduced glomerular filtration rate.
+This metabolic acidosis leads to increased bone calcium release and strengthening renal osteopathy, an increase in gastrointestinal problems, and the impairment of protein metabolism.

-Toxic organ damage is summarized by the umbrella term uremic syndrome.
-The rise in urinary excreted metabolites in the blood is also called azotemia.
-These metabolites include: urea, creatinine, beta-2 microglobulin, parathyroid hormone and many more.
-Uremic syndrome (uremia) principally describes a systemic disruption of all organ functions; crucially the circulatory system, the central nervous system, blood and membranes are affected.
+Toxic organ damage can be explained under the umbrella term ‘uremic syndrome.’
+The rise in urinary excreted metabolites in the blood is called azotemia.
+These metabolites include urea, creatinine, beta-2 microglobulin, parathyroid hormone, among others.
+Uremic syndrome (uremia) principally describes a systemic disruption of all organ functions, especially the circulatory system, central nervous system, blood, and membranes.

 Uremia can also lead to hemolysis with anemia.
 Simultaneously, thrombocyte and leukocyte dysfunctions or deficiencies can arise.

-People with chronic renal failure have a generally increased risk of atherosclerosis with and elevated cardiovascular risk.
+People with chronic renal failure have a generally increased risk of atherosclerosis with an elevated cardiovascular risk.
 This leads to media calcification caused by calcium phosphate and to intima calcification through inflammatory factors and cholesterol plaques.
-Alongside hypertension, edemas and pulmonary congestion are common.
+Hypertension is common, along with edemas and pulmonary congestion.

-Impairments of the central nervous system are indicated by a reduction in vigilance.
-This can be anything from general drowsiness to uremic coma.
+Impairments of the central nervous system are indicated by a reduction in vigilance, from general drowsiness to uremic coma.
 Seizures can occur.
 Uremia also causes polyneuropathy with paresthesia.

 Symptoms of Chronic Kidney Disease

-Chronic renal failure often begins with generalized symptoms such as tiredness, loss of appetite and headaches.
-Further early indicators are polyuria, newly emerging or worsening hypertension or peripheral edemas.
-Depending on the etiology, there can also be flank pains or fever.
+Chronic renal failure often begins with generalized symptoms such as tiredness, loss of appetite, and headaches.
+Further early indicators are polyuria, newly emerging or worsening hypertension, or peripheral edemas.
+Depending on the etiology, there can also be flank pain or fever.

-In the final stages, it leads to oliguria or anuria, dyspnea, vomiting, uremic encephalopathy with severe reduction in vigilance as well as the patient being more susceptible to bleeding.
+In the final stages, renal failure leads to oliguria or anuria, dyspnea, vomiting, uremic encephalopathy with a severe reduction in vigilance, and increased susceptibility to bleeding.

 Diagnosis of Chronic Kidney Disease

-Diagnosis is primarily based upon a detailed medical history, taking particular not of underlying diseases and medications.
+Diagnosis is primarily based on a detailed medical history, taking particular note of underlying diseases and medications.
 Clinical examination and laboratory tests complete the diagnosis.
-Imaging procedures (i.e. Sonography, CT, MRI scans) can provide helpful supporting information.
-In the case of doubt, a renal biopsy can be requested.
+Imaging procedures (ie, sonography, computed tomography, and magnetic resonance imaging scans) can provide helpful supporting information.
+A renal biopsy can be ordered to confirm the diagnosis.

-Above all, clinical laboratory testing of the GFR (glomerular filtration rate) serves to determine the National Kidney Foundation disease stage:
+Most importantly, clinical laboratory testing of the glomerular filtration rate serves to determine the National Kidney Foundation disease stage.

 |Stage||Description of renal function||GFR||Explanation|